 This course presents a study of the social and physical implications of legal and illegal drugs, drug abuse, the drug trade, and the domestic and foreign organizations involved in the trafficking of illegal narcotics and the effects these drugs have on society and law enforcement agencies.
 Students will learn how to recognize legal and illegal drugs and how to chemically/microscopically test legal and illegal drugs to identify the drug in question.
 3 Cr Hrs.
-Prerequisite(s): CRJ1000 or concurrent.
+Course Requirement(s): CRJ1000 must be taken before or concurrently with this course.